kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 Go packages) to all controllers that wanted to leverage the apply-logic.

-However, even if one managed to get client-side apply running from inside a controller, you ended up with a solution that gave no control about how it worked internally.
+However, even if one managed to get client-side apply running from inside a controller, you ended up with a solution that gave no control over how it worked internally.
 As an example, there was no way to individually decide which fields to overwrite in case of external changes and which ones to let go.